Griffin (Marvel Comics): Fictional character biography

 John "Johnny" Horton was born in Tacoma, Washington.
 He later became a punk in the New Orleans gangs trying to make a name for himself until a Chicago man used him for some local muscle.
 Impressing his employer, Horton wanted to be more than a cheap hood resulting in the Chicago man bringing him to the Secret Empire to be made into a supervillain.
-Horton did not know what the Secret Empire did.
-An unnamed scientist/surgeon that worked there followed the Empire's orders by surgically grafting a mane, large wings, lion-like paws, and a spiked prehensile tail to his body as well giving him an experimental mutagenic serum.
-The Empire's #1, #3, and #6 were present at this surgery.
-When Horton recovered, his face had become white and he was now a freak.
-Thus, he became the professional criminal known as the Griffin due to his resemblance to the mythological creature.
+An unnamed scientist/surgeon who worked there followed the Empire's orders by transforming Horton into a griffin-like creature using surgery and a mutagenic serum.

 His first mission was to kill the Beast as part of the Secret Empire's campaign against the Brand Corporation.
 Griffin encountered Beast in his new furry mutation.
 During the struggle, Griffin was thrown off the building and Angel only to be attacked by Griffin and rescued by Beast.
 He later met with Linda Donaldson (Number Nine of Secret Empire) at her office in the Brand Corporation to discuss the case with Beast and his frustration of being turned into a monster.

 His next mission was to kill Angel.
-In his battle with Angel, Beast wrapped his long arms around Griffin's wings causing them to crash into the ground.
-Griffin was taken away by the Brand Corporation guards (who are presumed to be working for Robert Baxter).
+In his battle with Angel, Beast wrapped his arms around Griffin's wings, causing him to crash into the ground.
+Griffin was taken away by Brand Corporation guards.

-While in jail, he began to mutate with the serum used on him where his mind went first and ended up developing fanged teeth, a powerful tail, and superhuman strength.
+While in jail, Griffin mutates further, degrading his mind and giving him fangs, a powerful tail, and superhuman strength.
 He faked being sick and escaped.
 When he located and confronted the unnamed scientist that changed him, the scientist was thrown to his death when he was unable to tell Griffin where the members of Secret Empire were.
 The scientist was saved by Spider-Man and Beast and told them Griffin's origin before dying.
 With his telepathic ability to control birds, Griffin revealed himself and attacked Spider-Man and Beast until he was defeated on the Brooklyn Bridge.

-He later fought Ghost Rider, Angel, and the Champions alongside Darkstar, Rampage, Titanium Man, and the Crimson Dynamo in Los Angeles.
+He later fought Ghost Rider, Angel, and the Champions alongside Darkstar, Rampage, Titanium Man, and Crimson Dynamo in Los Angeles.
 They defeated the Champions and imprisoned them in a cell within the San Andreas Fault until Darkstar released them and Griffin was defeated again.
 To push his powers to their limits, he attacked Spider-Man with a flock of gulls and fled to attack Avengers Mansion only to find Wonder Man there.
 During the battle, Griffin later mutated with a leonine face and lost the power of speech.
 Griffin was presumed to have perished in the Astro-Fighter ship fire.